 Kerbside textiles collection

 Essex Textiles Ltd. provide a fortnightly kerbside collection for textiles on your recycling collection day in blue plastic sacks.
 Contact Essex Textiles on freephone 0800 787 9071 for a supply of blue recycling bags, or for missed textile collections.
 You can also call this number to receive a free 'call and collect' service from your door.
-Books can also be placed into these bags for recycling.
 Please place the bags at the side of your recycling bin on your recyclables collection day.

 You can find more information about Essex Textiles Ltd in Related Content.